WKTX: Change in ownership

-Urban Gospel and R&B
+Urban gospel and R&B

 On January 1, 2020, the station began programming an urban gospel format.
 Programming originally was provided by Rejoice, Musical Soul Food.

-On Friday, September 11, 2020, WKTX launched its FM translator, calling the station "99.7 The Drum."
+On Friday, September 11, 2020, WKTX launched its FM translator, calling the station "99.7 The Drum".
 The format was modified from all gospel music to a locally programmed gospel music and Christian talk and teaching programming airing on Sundays and during the weekday daytime hours.
 R&B, soul music, southern blues, and public affairs talk programming air on Saturdays and during the evening and overnight hours on weeknights.

-The station is programmed by Columbus, Ohio, attorney and former Youngstown native Percy Squire, who at one time owned Youngstown area radio stations WRBP Jamz 101.9 (now K-Love WYLR), WGFT-AM (now Star 94.7), and the defunct 1500 WASN-AM.
-The drum format most recently aired on WVKO-AM 1580 / 92.9 FM W225CS Columbus, Ohio.
+The station is programmed by Columbus, Ohio, attorney and former Youngstown native Percy Squire, who at one time owned Youngstown area radio stations WRBP, WGFT, and WASN.
+Squire previously programmed a similar format on WVKO in Columbus.

 The station fell silent on April 18, 2025, after lightning damaged WKTX's transmitter.